zulip/zulip/templates/zerver/help/user-groups.md

 individually mentioned.

 Note that user groups are not the same as group private messages.
-If you're trying to send a group of people a message, you'll want to either [create a stream](/help/create-a-stream), or send a [group private message](/help/private-messages).
+If you're trying to send a message to a group of people, you'll want to either [create a stream](/help/create-a-stream), or send a [group private message](/help/private-messages).